chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     ```
     - set number of postgresql node you want, recomended is three nodes
     - set postgresql instance type, recomended is `m5.large`
-    - set postgresql EBS volume size, check pre-requisites for minimum requirement.
+    - set postgresql EBS volume size, based on your load needs.
-    - set postgresql EBS volume type, recomended is `gp3`
+    - set postgresql EBS volume type, default is `gp3`, change as per your requirement.
-    - set postgresql EBS volume IOPS
+    - set postgresql EBS volume IOPS, based on your load needs.

     - set number of opensearch node you want, recomended is three nodes
     - set opensearch instance type, recomended is `m5.large`
-    - set opensearch EBS volume size, check pre-requisites for minimum requirement.
+    - set opensearch EBS volume size, based on your load needs.
-    - set opensearch EBS volume type, recomended is `gp3`
+    - set opensearch EBS volume type, default is `gp3`, change as per your requirement.
-    - set opensearch EBS volume IOPS
+    - set opensearch EBS volume IOPs, based on your load needs.
     - If you want to configure database during deployment then select `yes` and provide detials accordingly for selected backup type, for S3 backup provide detials like `bucket name`.
     ```bash
     Backup need to be configured during deployment: